-Directors' duties depend on the entity type and state of organisation.
-Most publicly traded real estate-related companies are either Delaware corporations or Maryland REITs.
+Directors' duties depend on the entity type and state of the organisation.
+Most publicly traded real estate-related companies are either Delaware corporations or Maryland real estate investment trust (REITs).

-In an acquisition of a Delaware corporation, entirely or significantly for cash, directors of the target corporation have a duty to use reasonable efforts to obtain the highest value reasonably obtainable ('Revlon' duties).
-This does not always require an auction or even a confidential solicitation of bids, but until the shareholders vote to approve (or a tender offer is consummated) the board must:
+In an acquisition of a Delaware corporation, entirely or significantly for cash, directors of the target corporation have a duty to use reasonable efforts to obtain the highest value reasonably obtainable (Revlon duties).
+This does not always require an auction or even a confidential solicitation of bids, but until the shareholders' vote to approve (or a tender offer is consummated) the board must:

-- · retain the ability to respond to bona fide indications of interest; - · provide information to and negotiate with another bidder; - ${\boldsymbol{\cdot}}$ ${\boldsymbol{\cdot}}$ change its recommendation of the initial deal to shareholders; and - usually retain the right to terminate an acquisition agreement to accept a superior proposal (subject to paying an agreed termination fee).
+- retain the ability to respond to bona fide indications of interest; - · provide information to and negotiate with another bidder; - · change its recommendation of the initial deal to shareholders; and - usually retain the right to terminate an acquisition agreement to accept a superior proposal (subject to paying an agreed termination fee).

 A controlling shareholder does not have a duty to agree to sell, even if that prevents other shareholders from receiving an attractive offer.
-If the acquirer already controls a Delaware corporation, see question 16.
+If the acquirer already controls a Delaware corporation, see 'Board considerations in take-private transactions'.